thaidakar/impossible/README.md

-This gane was introduced to me and I couldn't stop playing it, so I made a web version to save me time needing to shuffle.
+This game was introduced to me and I couldn't stop playing it, so I made a web version to save me time needing to shuffle.